Hendy/umbraco-look/README.md

   * Examine 0.1.70 (min)
   * Lucene.Net.Contrib 2.9.4.1 (min)

+ ## Indexing

 Look can be used in a number of ways.
+Once installed it offers .Net seams for indexing additional data (`name`, `date`, `text`, `tags` and `location`) into any existing Exmaine Content or Member indexers (without having to change any configuration files) - this has been termed 'Hook Indexing'.
-Once installed Look offers .net seams for indexing IPublishedConent, be they content, media, members nodes or properties that return collections of IPublishedContent (eg. Nested Content).
+Look also includes an Exmaine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can index Umbraco content, media, or member nodes, and also properties that return collections of IPublishedContent (eg. Nested Content).

-## Indexing

-Look automatically hooks into all Umbraco Exmaine indexers offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data.
 To configure the indexing behaviour, functions can be set via static methods on the LookConfiguration class (all are optional).
 If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used.
-(On a default Umbraco install, the indexers are: "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer", see [/config/ExamineSettings.config](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)).

 The static properties definitions on LookConfiguration where indexing functions can be set: